-- It is Mandatory for every trip participant to take out a travel membership with Global Rescue or to have an equivalent like Garmin SAR.
+- It is Mandatory for every trip participant to take out a travel membership with Global Rescue OR to have an equivalent like Garmin SAR.
 This is because they are one of the few companies that organize helicopter evacuations in Pakistan in the case of an emergency.
 Note that this is NOT full medical travel insurance.
 Global Rescue also offers full medical travel insurance, but the important policy to take out is a Global Rescue Membership.
-They also offer great travel insurance. - If you don't want to go with Global Rescue for medical travel insurance, that's fine but again, all members MUST have the Global Rescue Membership that covers helicopter evacuations.
-See other recommendations here.
+They also offer great travel insurance. - If you don't want to go with Global Rescue for medical travel insurance, that's fine but again, all members MUST have proper helicopter evacuation insurance.
+See our recommendations here.

-- You will need to prove you have insurance by providing a photocopy of your policy.
-You also need to sign a waiver (mentioned previously) releasing the guides, Epic Expeditions and our partners in Pakistan of any liability. - There are lots of insurance companies on the market but many will not cover trips to Pakistan we recommend that you use World Nomads and their explorer plan- they specialize in covering travel to unusual destinations.
+- You will need to prove you have insurance by providing your policy number. - There are lots of travel insurance companies on the market, but many will not cover trips to Pakistan or high-altitude activities- we recommend that you use World Nomads and their explorer plan- they specialize in covering travel to unusual destinations.
 It is important to note exclusions for things like injuries at certain altitudes.